igorkulman/coding-journal/content/post/2019-05-15-using-pods-to-just-build-frameworks/index.md

 I also added a script that copies the resulting fat `GRDB.framework` and `SQLCipher.framework` to a directory in the main project.

+When you update the libraries using `CocoaPods` and the project gets regenerated, you can then just revert the project changes so you do not have to add the aggregated target again.

 With this setup, whenever I need to build a new version of `GRDB.swift`, I just update `CocoaPods` in the  `GRDB.framework` project, add back all the scripts (stored in separate `.sh` files and linked) and run the aggregate target.
 After a few minutes the frameworks are built and ready in the correct folder.

+I created a Github repository showing the whole project: https://www.github.com/igorkulman/GRDBCipher.

+{{% github-repo "igorkulman/GRDBCipher" %}}

+## Adding the frameworks to the main main project